Best Practices & Style Guide

 Sentences should be separated by only one space.
 Two spaces between sentences is an outdated and incorrect convention.

 You may use bold text on your site, but be careful not to overdo it.
-All bold text means nothing actually stands out.
+If the text is all bold, nothing can stand out.
 Do not use italic or underlined text.

 Headings should be used to give structure to your pages, and they are especially important for accessibility.
 Headings should follow a nested structure, meaning Heading 3 should be followed by Heading 4, etc. You may repeat Headings but you may not skip levels.

-Please Note: Your site name is coded as Heading 1 and your Page Title is coded as Heading 2.
+Note: Your site name is coded as Heading 1 and your Page Title is coded as Heading 2.
 So you should only use Headings 3, 4 and 5 in the main content areas of your site.
-Do not use headings in the sidebar.
+Do not use headings in the sidebar or within accordions.

 Headings should use title case for capitalization.
 Only capitalize principal words.
 Articles, conjunctions, and prepositions do not get capital letters (unless they begin a title).